CRM doesn’t deliver results HERO

 Which features do we need?

-These are naturally important questions.
-The problem arises when technology becomes the main focus, while the work around CRM — organization, ownership, and continuous development — receives far less attention.
+These are, of course, important questions.
+The problem arises when technology becomes the main focus, while the work around CRM, organization, ownership, and further development receives less attention.
+When this path is followed we often see that CRM doesn’t deliver results as expected.

-As a result, much of the effort goes into implementation and launch, while the work that follows is less clearly defined.
+The result is often that a great deal of energy goes into implementation and launch, while the work that comes afterward is much less clearly defined.

-CRM then becomes a project to deliver, rather than an effort that evolves over time.
+CRM then becomes a project to deliver, rather than a capability to develop over time.

 What often happens after launch

-When a CRM system has been implemented and launched, many organizations find that the work gradually loses momentum and the expected impact fails to materialize.
+Once a CRM system has been implemented and launched, many businesses find that the work gradually loses momentum and that CRM does not deliver the expected impact.

-The project is delivered, the system is in place, and the key integrations are working.
-Attention shifts to new initiatives, and CRM increasingly becomes a tool used for day-to-day operations.
+The project has been delivered, the system is in place, and the key integrations are working.
+Attention then shifts to new initiatives, while CRM becomes less and less of a tool used to guide day-to-day operations.

 Without clear ownership and structure, several things tend to happen